Monday, October 23, 2017

 In my "Bottle Dimensions" table below, you will notice a few things:

-• The measurements are mostly "ranges" due to bottle dimensions variations, as I could not create a table for each unique specific bottle (which could prove impossible as there are so many shapes and forms and sizes of wine bottles).
+• The measurements are mostly "ranges" due to bottle dimension variations.
+It is understandable, as creating a table for each unique specific bottle would have proved impossible as there are so many wine bottle shapes, forms, and sizes.
 Therefore, the variations ranges apply to the most common bottles found in the market.
-So called "standard" bottles.
+So-called "standard" bottles.

-• There is no measurement for the "shoulder" as, (like for the human body 😉), it is difficult to really define where the "Neck" stop and where the "Shoulder" begin... it is a grey area, so I leave it up to you to decide and be the judge of that....
+• There is no measurement for the "shoulder".
+As for the human body, it is difficult to really define where the "Neck" stops and where the "Shoulder" begins... it is a grey area, so I leave it up to you to decide and be the judge of that...😉

-• Consequently, the measurements of the bottle "Body" are approximate and may vary depending on your own judgment, yet it is roughly measured from the bottom "Shoulder" to the bottom of the bottle.
+Consequently, the bottle "Body" measurements are approximate and may vary depending on your judgment, yet it is roughly measured from the bottom of the "Shoulder" to the bottom of the bottle.

 Bottle Dimensions and Sizes measured by LeDomduVin © 2017

-I took a few pictures this afternoon while measuring the bottles at the office and in one of our cellars to show you the bottle's shapes and sizes differences .
+I took a few pictures this afternoon while measuring the bottles at the office and in one of our cellars to show you the differences in the bottle's shapes and sizes.

 750 ml Bottles of various shapes ©LeDomduVin2017